 Now, my plan is to stash my emergency fund in a high interest savings account (I have an account with Capital One but when your are ready, just search for high yield savings account to find the best deal).

-Eventually, I may decide to keep only one to two months in the account and put the rest in Certificates of Deposit (CDs) which could allow me to earn just a bit more interest on that portion while still being able to access the money quickly.
-I’ll let you know if I do—right now, I still need to save up the money!
+Eventually, I may decide to keep only one to two months in the account and put the rest somewhere that pays a little more in returns—perhaps Certificates of Deposit (CDs) which could allow me to earn just a bit more interest on that portion while still being able to access the money quickly.

 Funding Your Emergency Fund Over Time is Okay

 So you’ve done your calculations and the total is what seems like an astronomical sum you will never be able to put aside.
 You laugh, shake your head, and close out of the excel file without saving it or throw the piece of paper into the trash.
 Don’t!